all-user/foovar/README.md

 # foovar
-Use Stylus variables in JS.
+Refer to Stylus variables in JS.